 We also include a ‘funding adjustment’ to allow for any surplus or shortfall in our previous estimates that could affect the current year.

 The licence fee levy you pay depends on the ‘class’ of motorcycle you license and whether it’s powered by petrol or diesel.
-The current levies (which apply from 1 July 2012 to 30 June 2013 and include the motorcycle safety levy) are:
+The current levies (including the motorcycle safety levy) are:

 Motorcycles up to 600cc